codeterrayt/Scalable-Genai-Invoice-PDF-Data-Extractor/README.md

 4. YAML output generated → converted to JSON → stored in MongoDB.
 5. Validation checks applied; errors flagged.
 6. Processed results accessible via API.

+### Dead Letter Queue (DLQ)
+- Invoices or jobs that **fail processing** (e.g., unreadable files, persistent GenAI errors) are automatically routed to a **Dead Letter Queue (DLQ)**.
+- DLQ allows you to **review failed jobs**, retry them manually, or trigger alerts.
+- Keeps the main RabbitMQ queue **unblocked** and ensures smooth processing of other invoices.
+- Common use cases:
+  - Corrupted PDF or image
+  - Unsupported invoice format
+  - Persistent AI extraction failure
+  - or any other Error

+### Retry Strategy with Exponential Backoff
+- Failed jobs are **retried automatically** using an **exponential backoff** strategy.
+- Wait time increases after each failed attempt (e.g., 60s → 120s → 180s → 240s) to prevent overloading the system.
+- Jobs exceeding the maximum retry count are sent to the **Dead Letter Queue (DLQ)** for manual review or alerts.
+- Ensures smooth processing while handling temporary errors gracefully.

 ---